d3v1an7/macos-fresh/README.md

     undo     Restores system to last known state init     Ensures system has tools and apps required

-Optional flags for the install and UNDO commands:
+Optional flags for the INSTALL and UNDO commands:
     --skip   Skips specified role [apps|defaults]
 ```